 If under the Courts Legislation Amendment and Repeal Act 2004 section 145(2)(b) a court makes an order under the Civil Judgments Enforcement Act 2004 that substantially corresponds with any order that the court could have made in the proceedings under the law in force immediately before commencement of the Courts Legislation Amendment and Repeal Act 2004 Part 22 4, this Part applies to that order as if the order had been made under the Civil Judgments Enforcement Act 2004.

 Schedule 1 — Court fees

 [r.
 105]

-[Heading inserted in Gazette 15 Jun 2018 p.
+[Heading inserted: Gazette 15 Jun 2018 p.
 1970.]